 - Region-based annotations: identify variants in specific genomic regions, for example, conserved regions among 44 species, predicted transcription factor binding sites, segmental duplication regions, GWAS hits, database of genomic variants, DNAse I hypersensitivity sites, ENCODE H3K4Me1/H3K4Me3/H3K27Ac/CTCF sites, ChIP-Seq peaks, RNA-Seq peaks, or many other annotations on genomic intervals.

-- Filter-based annotation: identify variants that are reported in dbSNP, or identify the subset of common SNPs (MAF>1%) in the 1000 Genome Project, or identify subset of non-synonymous SNPs with SIFT score>0.05, or find intergenic variants with GERP++ score < 2, or many other annotations on specific mutations.
+- Filter-based annotation: identify variants that are documented in specific databases, for example, whether a variant is reported in dbSNP, what is the allele frequency in the 1000 Genome Project, NHLBI-ESP 6500 exomes or Exome Aggregation Consortium, calculate the SIFT/PolyPhen/LRT/MutationTaster/MutationAssessor/FATHMM/MetaSVM/MetaLR scores, find intergenic variants with GERP++ score < 2, or many other annotations on specific mutations.

 - Other functionalities: Retrieve the nucleotide sequence in any user-specific genomic positions in batch, identify a candidate gene list for Mendelian diseases from exome data, and other utilities.

 Please click the menu items to navigate through this website.
 Check here to see what is new in ANNOVAR.
-If you have questions, comments, feature requests, or bug reports, please use the ANNOVAR mailing list.
+To recieve program updates, please use the ANNOVAR mailing list.
+If you have questions, comments and bug reports, please post them in the Disqus comment form in this website (or email me directly).
 Thank you very much for your help and support!

 2015Nov02: The dbSNP144 is available from ANNOVAR now using avsnp144 keyword as -dbtype.
 Around 630,000 variants in the dataset has been left-normalized.